Annual Testing considerations for Special Needs Students

 Consider testing at the beginning or mid-point of your school year.
 Earlier testing takes the pressure off scores and puts the focus on identifying strengths and weaknesses for planning purposes.
 You can better layout your homeschooling goals if you have mapped out a baseline and zeroed in on areas of difficulty for improvement in the months to come.

 One more tip regarding the testing requirement for Mn Homeschoolers.
 If your child scores below the 30th percentile on the overall annual test, our statute suggests that you have your child assessed for learning difficulties.
 If you already know your child has difficulties, this becomes a moot point.
 But it is in your best interests to document the strategies you are using to best help your child learn.
-Be sure to keep records of tutoring sessions, special curriculum you’re using, outside therapies that are involved, adaptive equipment used, etc. This will be useful if the district (or someone you know) pushes for proof that you are addressing the child’s difficulties.
+Be sure to keep records of tutoring sessions, special curriculum you’re using, outside therapies that are involved, adaptive equipment used, and even books you’re reading or seminars you’ve attended to learn more about your child’s best options for learning.
+This will be useful if the district (or someone you know) pushes for proof that you are addressing the child’s difficulties.

 Please contact me if you have further questions about testing and your child.